 A self-guided tour is possible only if you have good navigation skills and know-how to read maps.
 Personally, I don’t have any navigation skills, hubby does because of his military background.
 But we didn’t opt for a self-guided tour, because we wanted to share the experience, know more about the area, and meet new friends.

-If you find yourself looking for things to do in Asheville on a weekend, give it a try to this wonderful suggestions.
-The places mentioned here are just the ones we love, and we are able to visit in two days.
+Looking for things to do in Asheville on a weekend?
+Give it a try to this wonderful suggestions.

 Asheville is equal parts sophisticated and eclectic.
 Asheville is everything to lift your soul to higher levels of pleasure.